arturoadelfio/computational_intelligence/Log.md

 # QUIXO
 *I have collaborated with Laura Amoroso (s313813)*

 We tried to implement different strategies to compete against the random player and win more than 50% of the games.
+We mainly focused on the Minmax algorithm that seems to suits better with our problem, in fact, we obtained 100% of winning.
+Moreover we implemented a Q Learning agent that updates the q table after each move and the Montecarlo Q learning agent that has a higher exploration rate and updates the values of the q table at the end of each game.

 ## Minmax with alpha beta pruning